Arun Jaitley, SBI Chairman assuage cash crunch fears, say no need to panic

 Sharing specific areas in which SBI has anticipated increased demand for cash, Kumar said, “Punjab, Madhya Pradesh, Uttar Pradesh are seeing heightened demand due to procurement season, we have anticipated that the requirement for currency will go up.
 Andhra and Telangana are states that need more supplies,” he said adding that the notes will be supplied to these regions from surplus areas, which cannot be disclosed for security reasons.
 “We are in regular touch with RBI regarding the deployment of specific denomination,” he added.

-Reiterating that the public need not fear, Rajnish Kumar said, “We have certain states which have surplus cash.
+Reiterating that the public need not fear or panic, Rajnish Kumar said, “We have certain states which have surplus cash.
 We will be sending cash to other areas of shortage.
 There are imbalances between geography.
 There is enough currency in the overall system.
 I request the people to not fear.
 Bank in regular touch with RBI to address any imbalance.

 SP Shukla, Union Minister of State for Finance, told ANI, “We have cash currency of Rs 1,25,000 crore right now.
 There is one problem that some states have less currency and others have more.
 The government has formed a state-wise committee and RBI also formed a committee to transfer currency from one state to other.
 It will be done in three days.”